carmine560/trading-peripheral/README.md

 ## Known Issue

-  * The extraction of the order status assumes 1 to 10 pairs of orders for day trading on margin, with each pair consisting of a position order and a repayment order.
+  * The extraction of the order status assumes up to 100 orders for day trading on margin.
+These orders include paired orders (consisting of a position order and a repayment order) and canceled orders.
 It does not support multiple web pages of the order status.

 ## To Do